blakeblackshear/frigate/docs/docs/configuration/reference.md

         # Required: the path to the stream
         # NOTE: path may include environment variables or docker secrets, which must begin with 'FRIGATE_' and be referenced in {}
         - path: rtsp://viewer:{FRIGATE_RTSP_PASSWORD}@10.0.10.10:554/cam/realmonitor?channel=1&subtype=2
-          # Required: list of roles for this stream. valid values are: audio,detect,record,rtmp
+          # Required: list of roles for this stream. valid values are: audio,detect,record
-          # NOTICE: In addition to assigning the audio, record, and rtmp roles,
+          # NOTICE: In addition to assigning the audio, detect, and record roles
           # they must also be enabled in the camera config.
           roles:
             - audio
             - detect
             - record
-            - rtmp
           # Optional: stream specific global args (default: inherit)
           # global_args:
           # Optional: stream specific hwaccel args (default: inherit)